garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - | Call the method of Repository interface from Service.
         | Entity object, Entity ID etc. are passed as method calling parameters.
 In the above example, entity is passed, however a primitive value can also be passed.
     * - | (2)
-      - | Proxy class where Repository interface is implemented dynamically delegates process to \ ``org.springframework.data.jpa.repository.support.SimpleJpaRepository``\  or custom Repository class.
+      - | Proxy class which dynamically implements Repository interface, delegates the process to \ ``org.springframework.data.jpa.repository.support.SimpleJpaRepository``\  or custom Repository class.
         | Parameters specified by Service are passed.
     * - | (3)
       - | Repository implementation class calls JPA APIs.